tengstrand/lein-polylith/migrate/migrate.md

   environments, components and bases can easily be done from your favourite editor/IDE and there is no need for the `add`, `remove` and `delete` commands.
 - The empty workspace interfaces are gone.
-They are instead implicitly declared by the components themselves which gives an improved development experience.
+They are instead implicitly declared by the components themselves which is nicer to work with.
-- You work with the project from the workspace root and have direct access to all environments, components and bases, not just the current development environment as before.
-This allows you to work with large codebases more easily.
+- How you work with the code is greatly improved.
+Now you can work with the project from the workspace root with access to all environments, components and bases, from one place, not just the development environment as before.
 - Simplified nomenclature and workflows.
 Systems, services and environments are now all called _environments_.
-  A `component` or `base` is sometimes refered to as a `brick`.
 - Support for more than one environment where each environment can specify what `src`, `test` and `resources` folders should be included.
 Environments can have different versions of the same library if needed.
 - Improved testing experience: